entando/entando-pwa/pwa-shell/README.md

 ### REACT_APP_AUTH_TYPE

-the user authentication type to use in the system. defaults to `keycloak`.
-You can change it to `default` to use the Entando default authentication.
+the user authentication type to use in the system.
+This has been preconfigured to `keycloak`.
+You can remove this variable to use the Entando default authentication.

 ## Keycloak-related Environmental Variables